intelligent-machine-learning/dlrover/docs/tutorial/torch_ddp_nanogpt.md

 Have made it tedious, wearisome, and heavy
 I want more uncles here to welcome me.
 ```
+Alternatively, you can use our provided data, which is available in the [dlrover/model_zoo/pytorch/nanogpt/data.txt](dlrover/model_zoo/pytorch/nanogpt/data.txt).
+This data has already been prepared for use.

 **Time to Run the Preparation Script**